 Masjed-e Agha Borzog is a decommissioned 19th century mosque and visitors have free licence to roam around it.
 It’s impressive with its tiled minarets and Quran verses inscribed throughout.
 Clerics in training live on the lower floor and give the mosque a lived in feel.

 Nearby is Hammam-e Sultan Mir Ahmad, a 500 year old Iranian hammam – a bath house which is stunning.
 It’s not operational today unfortunately.
 Quite a lot of money has been spent on its restoration which revealed the plaster made of milk, egg white, soy flour and lime was stronger than cement!
 Coloured glass domes on top of the hammam let in much needed light.

 I quite liked this message inside the hammam regarding the wearing of the hijab.

-Of course, we enjoyed a few cups of the obligatory national drink; chai.
-Iranians have a lot of sugar in their tea in different forms; cubes, granules and saffron crystals.
-Coming from a country that has declared sugar a poison, it puts us in a bit of a dilemma since the tea tastes fantastic with sugar.
+The national drink here is tea and we drank our fair share.
+Iranians have a lot of sugar in their tea in different forms; cubes, granules and crystals.
+Coming from a country that has declared sugar a poison, it puts us in a bit of a dilemma since tea tastes fantastic with sugar.